kim-hansu/kim-hansu.github.io/_pages/members.md

 ## 🎓 Education
 * Doctor of Philosophy in Automotive Engineering, *Hanyang University, Seoul, Korea*, August 2021
 * Bachelor of Science in Automotive Engineering, *Hanyang University, Seoul, Korea*, February 2015

+## 📬 Contact
+* 📍 Address: Will Be Updated Soon
+* ☎️ Phone: Will Be Updated Soon
+* 📧 E-mail: Will Be Updated Soon